freedomofpress/securedrop/docs/development/virtual_environments.rst

    cd /var/www/securedrop/
    ./manage.py add-admin

-A copy of the the Onion URLs for Source and Journalist Interfaces, as well as SSH access, are written to the Vagrant host's ``install_files/ansible-base`` directory, named:
+A copy of the Onion URLs for Source and Journalist Interfaces, as well as SSH access, are written to the Vagrant host's ``install_files/ansible-base`` directory, named: